Skip to main content

 Eligibility is based on income and assets, not on health status.
 To check eligibility and apply, contact Social Security at 1-800-772-1213 or visit ssa.gov.

 Choosing the right Part D plan for your specific drug list takes about 20 minutes with the right guidance.
 Schedule a free consultation and we will run the comparison together, including every available plan in your county.
+Worth a second look.
+Worth a second look.
+You can also run the same comparison yourself on Medicare Plan Finder.
+See also our Medicare guides hub, Medicare tools hub, and Medicare glossary.

 Licensed in Florida, Alabama, Georgia, and North Carolina.

-Can I change my Part D plan outside of the Annual Enrollment Period?
 Generally no, unless you qualify for a Special Enrollment Period.
 Qualifying events include losing other drug coverage, moving to a new service area, or qualifying for Extra Help.
 Outside of these situations, AEP (October 15–December 7) is your annual window to change Part D plans.

 What happens if I don't enroll in Part D when I'm first eligible?
-If you do not have other creditable drug coverage and delay enrolling in Part D, you will owe a late enrollment penalty equal to 1% of the national base premium per month of uncovered gap — permanently added to your premium.
+If you do not have other creditable drug coverage and delay enrolling in Part D, you will owe a late enrollment penalty equal to 1% of the national base premium per month of uncovered gap, permanently added to your premium.

 Does Medicare Advantage include Part D?
 Most Medicare Advantage plans include Part D drug coverage built in (called MA-PD plans).
 If you enroll in Medicare Advantage with drug coverage, you do not need a separate Part D plan.
 If your Medicare Advantage plan does not include drug coverage, you cannot add a standalone Part D plan.